corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/writing-a-cordapp.md

 # CorDapp Structure

 In this document, you will find:
-* An explanation of how to structure CorDapps and why specific structures work.
+* A description of CorDapp structures and why specific structures work.
-* A guide to the CorDapp templates and how they are structured.
+* A guide to R3's CorDapp templates and how they are structured.
+* An explanation of how to alter a CorDapp template for production use.

 ## Glossary